turingschool/career-development-curriculum/module_three/cover_letters_overview.md

 #### Deliverables
 * Cover letter draft due day 1 of Mod 4
 * Turing alumni portfolio due Monday of week 6 at 9am

+### Hook: Storytelling + Cover Letters
+Reminder of this storytelling rule:
+* Pull apart the stories you like.
+What you like in them is a part of you; you’ve got to recognize it before you can use it.

+#### Turn & Talk
+* Name a company you admire:
+  * What kind of value does it bring to the world?
+  * What do you admire about this company?
+  * Why would this be a place you’d want to work?

 ### Do's & Don't's of a Cover Letter
 **Whole Group Discussion:** What is the purpose of a cover letter?